skip to content

 Most domestic noise is governed by the Local Nuisance and Litter Control Act 2016 (SA).
 Under this Act, it is a criminal offence to cause a local nuisance.
 If a noise falls within the definition of a local nuisance, complaints may be handled by your local council.

-A noisy activity may be a local nuisance if the level, nature or extent of the noise (including its volume, pitch, vibrational frequency, prevalence or frequency of occurrence) unreasonably interferes with the enjoyment of neighbouring premises.
+Noise is a local nuisance under the Act if an authorised officer forms the opinion that the level, nature or extent of the noise (including its volume, pitch, vibrational frequency, prevalence or frequency of occurrence) unreasonably interferes with the enjoyment of neighbouring premises by people occupying those premises.

 Fixed machine noise on domestic premises

-Noise generated by fixed machinery on domestic premises (e.g. air conditioners) will constitute a local nuisance if the noise is of such volume that it travels from the domestic premises to a habitable room, or an outdoor courtyard or entertainment area, on neighbouring premises.
+Noise generated by fixed machinery on domestic premises (e.g. air conditioners) will constitute a local nuisance if the noise is of such volume that it travels from the domestic premises to a habitable room, or an outdoor courtyard or entertainment area, on neighbouring premises [Sch 1, cl 4(a)(i)(A)].

 Domestic activity

-Other noise generated from domestic premises (e.g. non-fixed machinery, tools, equipment) can also be a local nuisance if the noise travels to neighbouring premises between the hours of 8 pm and 8 am (9 am on Sunday).
+Other noise generated from domestic premises (e.g. non-fixed machinery, tools, equipment) can also be a local nuisance if the noise travels to neighbouring premises between the hours of 8 pm and 9 am on a Sunday and 8pm and 8 am on any other day [Sch 1, cl 4(a)(i)(B)].

 Construction noise

-Construction noise will fall under the definition of a local nuisance if the noise travels from the location of the construction activity to neighbouring premises before 7 am and after 7 pm from Monday to Saturday, or at any time on a Sunday or public holiday.
+Construction noise will fall under the definition of a local nuisance if the noise travels from the location of the construction activity to neighbouring premises at any time on a Sunday or public holiday or before 7 am or after 7 pm on any other day [Sch 1, cl 4(a)(i)(C)].

 Waste collection, street sweeping and tree maintenance

-Waste collection, public street sweeping and tree maintenance noise that travels to neighbouring premises before 7 am and after 7 pm from Monday to Saturday, or before 9 am and after 7 pm on a Sunday or public holiday, is prohibited.
+Waste collection, public street sweeping and tree maintenance noise is a local nuisance if it travels to neighbouring premises before 9 am and after 7 pm on a Sunday or public holiday, or before 7 am and after 7 pm on any other day [Sch 1, cl 4(a)(i)(D) & (E)].

 Penalties

-The maximum penalty for causing a local nuisance under the Local Nuisance and Litter Control Act 2016 (SA) is $10 000 for a natural person and $20,000 for a body corporate (with an expiation fee of $500).
+The maximum penalty for causing a local nuisance under the Local Nuisance and Litter Control Act 2016 (SA) is $10,000 for an individual (with an expiation fee of $500) and $20,000 for a body corporate (with an expiation fee of $1,000).
 If the person has carried on an activity intentionally or recklessly and with knowledge it will result in a local nuisance the penalties are more severe.
-In these instances the maximum penalty for a natural person is $30,000 and for a body corporate $60,000 [s 18].
+In these instances the maximum penalty for an individual is $30,000 and for a body corporate $60,000 [s 18].

 Noise that is not a local nuisance

-Not all noise comes within the definition of a local nuisance.
-The following are declared under Schedule 1 of the Local Nuisance and Litter Control Act 2016 (SA) as not constituting a local nuisance:
+Not all noise falls within the definition of a local nuisance under the Local Nuisance and Litter Control Act 2016 (SA).
+The following are included in the list of things declared under Schedule 1, Clause 5 of the Act as not constituting a local nuisance:

-• noise or nuisance from firework displays, sporting venues and community events;
+• noise from firework displays, sporting venues and community events

-• activity or noise from licensed premises [complaints for these may be lodged with the Liquor Licensing Commissioner under section 106 of the Liquor Licensing Act 1997 (SA)];
+• noise or behaviour from licensed premises [complaints for these may be lodged with the Liquor Licensing Commissioner under section 106 of the Liquor Licensing Act 1997 (SA)]

 • noise caused by emergency vehicle sirens.